amad-person/samplerepo-pr-practice/README.md

 # Introduction

 A sample repository to learn how to use pull requests on Github.
+This repository also has information on how to submit LOs as PRs.

 ### Submitting Pull Requests as evidence of an LO